Armel Disney: Early career

-Disney was born on 7 January 1980 in Brazzaville, Congo, starting his career in 1996 at local club Étoile du Congo with whom he won two Congo Premier League titles and a Coupe du Congo.
+Disney was born on 7 January 1980 in Brazzaville, Congo.
+He began playing football in 1996 at local club Étoile du Congo with whom he won two Congo Premier League titles and a Coupe du Congo.

-In 2002 he went to play in the Romanian second league at Internațional Pitești for three seasons, the highlight of this period being nine goals scored in the 2003–04 season.
+In 2002, he joined Romanian second league side Internațional Pitești for three seasons, during which the highlight was scoring nine goals in the 2003–04 season.

-Pandurii Târgu Jiu and Farul Constanța
+Pandurii Târgu Jiu

-In 2005, Disney was transferred to first league team, Pandurii Târgu Jiu where in the first round of the season, on 7 August he made his Divizia A debut under coach Emil Săndoi in a 2–1 home loss to Farul Constanța.
-He scored his first goal on the seventh round in a 2–1 home victory against Gloria Bistrița, one week later scoring again in another 2–1 win over CFR Cluj.
-Until the end of the season, Disney scored three more goals, the only one in a 1–0 win over Argeș Pitești, one in a draw against Oțelul Galați and the last one in a loss to Vaslui.
+In 2005, Disney was transferred to first league team Pandurii Târgu Jiu, where on 7 August he made his Divizia A debut under coach Emil Săndoi in a 2–1 home loss to Farul Constanța.
+He scored his first goal on 24 September in a 2–1 home victory against Gloria Bistrița, one week later scoring again in another 2–1 win over CFR Cluj.
+Until the end of the season, Disney scored three more goals: the sole goal in a 1–0 win over Argeș Pitești, one in a draw against Oțelul Galați, and his final goal of the season in a loss to Vaslui.

+Farul Constanța

-In 2006, Disney was transferred from Pandurii to Farul Constanța where he started to play in European competitions, making three appearances in the Intertoto Cup, helping the club eliminate Lokomotiv Plovdiv in the second round, being eliminated in the third round by Auxerre.
-He made his Divizia A debut for his new club in the first round of the 2006–07 season, being used by coach Momčilo Vukotić in a 1–1 draw against UTA Arad, scoring his first goal the following round in a 3–1 win over Oțelul Galați.
-Until the end of the season he scored two more goals in a 1–1 draw against Național București and a 2–0 home victory over his former team, Pandurii.
-In his only two seasons spent in the Romanian top-division, Disney amassed 50 appearances with eight goals scored.
+In 2006, Disney was transferred from Pandurii to Farul Constanța.
+There, he started to play in European competitions, making three appearances in the Intertoto Cup, as they eliminated Lokomotiv Plovdiv in the second round, being defeated in the third round by Auxerre.
+He made his Divizia A debut for his new club in the first round of the 2006–07 season, playing under coach Momčilo Vukotić in a 1–1 draw against UTA Arad.
+Disney scored his first goal in the following round, a 3–1 win over Oțelul Galați.
+Until the end of the season, he scored two more goals in a 1–1 draw against Național București and a 2–0 home victory over his former team, Pandurii.
+In his only two seasons in the Romanian top-division, Disney amassed 50 appearances and scored eight goals.

 Late career

-In 2007, Disney was loaned by Farul at Internațional Curtea de Argeș in the third league, helping the club earn promotion to the second league.
-In the following season, he was loaned again by Farul, this time at CSM Râmnicu Vâlcea in the second league.
+In 2007, Disney was loaned by Farul to Internațional Curtea de Argeș in the third league, helping the club earn promotion to the second league.
+In the following season, he was loaned again by Farul, this time to CSM Râmnicu Vâlcea in the second league.

 Disney ended his career in 2013 after playing a few seasons in the French lower leagues for Vendée Poiré sur Vie and La Châtaigneraie.